ewhal/pomf-todo/README.md

 - Remove `ob_start`
 - Split `upload.php` into a common file class for file functions and the last ~15 lines of code for handling the upload and response
+- Add internationalization support
+  - May require swapping Swig templates for Mustache or Handlebars

 ## pantsu/docs